juangallostra/AltitudeEstimation/README.md

 * `float baroHeight`: vertical height in meters as estimated from the barometer signal.
 The conversion from pressure to height can be easily achieved with a small helper function.
 [This](https://www.weather.gov/media/epz/wxcalc/pressureAltitude.pdf) is the formula I used in the provided example to achieve so (see lines 29-33).
 Since the algorithm requires the altitude estimated from the baro and not the pressure reading itself I prefer to let the user choose freely how he wants to map pressure to altitude.

 * `float timestamp`: The timestamp at which the readings were obtained.
 Currently the library expects it to be in milliseconds.

-A fully working example can be found at `AltitudeEstimation.ino` under `examples/AltitudeEstimation`.
-The provided code assumes that the hardware used is an MPU9250 IMU and a MS5637 barometer.
-Arduino libraries for both them are available [here](https://github.com/simondlevy/MPU9250) (MPU9250) and [here](https://github.com/BonaDrone/MS5637) (MS5637).

 ### getAltitude